paulcuth/lua-tessel/README.md

 # lua-tessel
-A CLI that enables the scripting of a [Tessel](https://tessel.io/) device in Lua.
+A CLI for scripting a [Tessel](https://tessel.io/) device in Lua.

 ---

 ## Please note
-This is work in progress and we're not quite there yet.
-There are issues yet to resolve and the API is likely to change.
-Please be patient.
+This is work in progress and it's not quite where I want it to be yet.
+There are issues yet to resolve and the API is liable to change.

 I've shared this project now because the main route to executing Lua scripts on the Tessel is working and that feature may be of help to others.